 Each student must go through an online orientation before beginning classes that teaches them to use all necessary technology.
-An administrative person is always available upon request to meet via Zoom to share screens and teach students to use the products well before beginning classes.
-The last half of the weekly live class is also a time in which students can ask questions concerning accessing and using technology and completing assignments.
+An administrative person is available upon request to meet via Zoom to share screens and teach students to use the products well before beginning classes.
+Students' weekly meeting with their mentor is another opportunity to ask questions concerning accessing and using technology and completing assignments.